f-banah/Absence_management_system/README.md

 - PostGreSql
 - Power BI

-# The attached file "Report.pdf" includes screens of the web application and detailed explanation.
+# The attached file "Report.pdf" includes screens of the system and detailed explanation.